43and18zeroes/my-app-store/README.md

 > **Developer Note:** This application was designed to demonstrate my proficiency in building modern, scalable web interfaces using Angular and Angular Material.
 More than just a visual demo, this project reflects my approach to software development: creating clean, intuitive user experiences backed by robust, component-based architecture.

+This project is intentionally frontend-focused and uses static/mock data to highlight UI architecture, performance, and component composition.
 It features a responsive layout, seamless navigation, and a refined UI inspired by industry standards.
 As a developer, I focus on writing maintainable code and leveraging the full potential of the Angular ecosystem to solve complex problems.

 Explore the app to see my work in action!